karimayarius/CodeChallenge/README.md

 > ### Spring boot + Unit Test skeleton and exception handler  codebase containing real world examples of connected cities and graph algorithm

-This codebase was created to demonstrate a fully fledged fullstack application built with Spring boot including Junit, and REST Service exception handler
+This codebase was created to demonstrate a fully API application built with Spring boot including Junit, and REST Service exception handler